 How Elvis Costello and the Attractions Got Sorta Happy

-For his fourth album, Get Happy!! -- released in February 1980, a little more than a year after Armed Forces -- he kept the Attractions, once again worked with Lowe, but this time he included a couple of cover songs that helped serve as the catalyst for the record, a 20-track tribute to '60s R&B music, with most songs clocking in at less than two and a half minutes (and a few that barely made it to one).
+For his fourth album, Get Happy!! – released on Feb.
+15, 1980, a little more than a year after Armed Forces – he kept the Attractions and once again worked with Lowe.
+This time, however, he also included a couple of cover songs that helped serve as the catalyst for what became a 20-track tribute to '60s R&B music.
+Most songs clocked in at less than two and a half minutes, and a few barely made it to one.

 The surface story was a bit misleading.
 There's still some spite and acerbic wordplay bubbling alongside the punchy melodies of many of the new songs, including "Man Called Uncle," "Clowntime Is Over" and "Riot Act."
 In fact, there were very few happy songs on Get Happy!!, when you get down to it.

 Several of the cuts originated during Costello's 1979 tour with the Attractions, and they sounded a lot like the music found on Armed Forces, synth heavy and still tied to the New Wave tag he wanted to sever.
 So, by the time they convened in a Netherlands studio with producer Lowe in late 1979, most of the songs had been reworked in the style of the beloved '60s R&B record label Stax.